 To counter the low demand, Titleist produced a “Professional” ball offering the performance of a balata golf ball covered by a more durable cover.

 Why Were Balata Golf Balls Considered A Pro / Low Handicapper Ball?

 Professional and low handicap golfers found that the balata golf balls generated more spin than their predecessors and the golfer could control the flight better with their irons and wedges.

 Do Any Companies Still Make Balata Balls?

-As far as we can ascertain no manufacturer, whether it be a large or specialty golf ball manufacturer, still produces balata golf balls.
+Do they still make balata golf balls?
+As far as we can ascertain, no manufacturer, whether it be a large or specialty golf ball manufacturer, still produces balata golf balls.

 When Did They Stop Making Balata Golf Balls?

 The introduction of urethane and surlyn used in the outer cover of golf balls spelled the end for balata golf balls.